your-tools/tsrc/docs/ref/cli.md

     (The command will fail if you run this while on the `master` branch or in "detached HEAD" mode.)

-    `ASSIGNEE` is optional and should match the name of an active GitLab user.
+    `ASSIGNEE` is optional and should match the name of an active GitLab user, or a member of your GitHub team.

-    The merge request will get created if no other opened merge request with the same branch exists.
+    The merge request (or pull request on GitHub) will get created if no other opened merge request with the same branch exists.
 Otherwise, the existing merge request will be updated.

-tsrc push [--ready|--wip]
+tsrc push [--ready|--wip] (GitLab only)
 :   Toggle the `WIP: ` ("Work In Progress") prefix for the merge request.

-tsrc push --accept
+tsrc push --accept (GitLab only)
 :   Tell GitLab to merge the merge request after the CI has passed.

     Note that the source branch will get automatically removed.
 (It should not matter since all the information about the source branch will be found in the merge commit.)

+tsrc push --merge (GitHub only):
+:    Tell GitHub to merge the pull request.

+tsrc push [--reviewer REVIEWER  ...]
+(GitHub only):
+:    Request a reviewer from `REVIEWER`.
+Can be specified multiple times.
+Should
+     be a member of your organization.

 tsrc status